egardner-spe/scheduling-app/README.md

-Shiftwise A Scheduling & Shift Management App
+🕒 Shiftwise – Employee Shift Scheduling App

-Shiftwise is a powerful employee scheduling and shift management application built with Django and Bootstrap.
-Designed for teams of all sizes, Shiftwise simplifies the way managers assign shifts, employees manage availability, and both parties coordinate time-off and shift swaps.
-Whether you're a small business owner, a store manager, or an hourly worker, Shiftwise helps streamline the scheduling process with clarity and control.
+Shiftwise is a powerful, easy-to-use scheduling platform built with Django.
+Designed for managers and employees alike, it streamlines everything from viewing shifts to handling time-off requests — all in one place.
+Whether you're running a store or managing a team, Shiftwise keeps your scheduling process organized, flexible, and efficient.

-🔧 Features
+✨ Core Features
-Shift Management
+📅 Shift Management
-View Schedule: Employees and managers can view assigned shifts in a clean, calendar-friendly layout.
-Drop a Shift: Employees can drop their shifts for others to pick up, subject to manager approval.
-Request to Pick Up: See open shifts and request to claim them with a single click.
-Manager Approval: All dropped or picked-up shifts go through a manager for final approval.
+✅ View Upcoming Shifts
+🔄 Drop a Shift
+📥 Pick Up Open Shifts

+👩‍💼 Manager Approval for Shift Changes

-Availability & Preferences
+🕰️ Availability & Preferences
-Set Weekly Availability: Employees can submit their preferred working days and hours.
-Manager Access to Preferences: Managers can use availability data to make smarter, conflict-free schedules.
+🗓️ Set Weekly Availability

+👀 Managers Can View Availability When Scheduling

-Time Off Requests
+📝 Time Off Requests
-Submit Time Off: Employees can request time off directly from the dashboard.
-Admin Review Panel: Managers can view all requests and approve or deny them with ease.
-Status Tracking: Employees can see if their requests are pending, approved, or denied.
+✍️ Request Time Off with a Simple Form
+🧾 Manager Review Panel to Approve/Deny Requests
+🔔 Track Request Status (Pending, Approved, Denied)

-User Access Control
+👥 User Access & Authentication
-Employee vs Manager Roles: Built-in role-based access ensures the right permissions for each user type.
-Secure Login System: Django’s built-in authentication ensures secure access for all users.
+🔐 Secure Login / Logout
+👤 Employee & Manager Role Separation
+🛡️ Protected Views with Django Decorators

+🖥️ Clean & Responsive UI
-User-Friendly Interface
+🚀 Bootstrap-Powered Interface
-Clean Navigation: Organized sidebar and navbar layout for fast access to all features.
-Responsive Design: Fully mobile-friendly for on-the-go scheduling and approvals.
-Form Validation & Feedback: Users are guided through forms with helpful validations and status messages.
+📱 Mobile-Friendly Design
+✅ Validated Forms with Clear User Feedback

-Admin Dashboard
+🛠️ Manager Dashboard
-Approve Shift Pickups: Quickly review and approve pickup requests from your team.
-View All Schedules: Admins can view a master schedule for all employees, sorted by date and user.
+👁️ View All Shifts in Date/User Order
+✔️ Approve or Deny Shift Pickup Requests
+📊 Monitor and Oversee All Team Schedules

-🛠️ Tech Stack
+⚙️ Tech Stack
 Backend: Django 5.1 (Python)
-Frontend: Bootstrap 5 (HTML/CSS/JS)
+Frontend: Bootstrap 5 (HTML/CSS)
-Database: SQLite (default, easily swappable)
+Database: SQLite (Easy to replace with PostgreSQL)
-Auth System: Django’s built-in user model with custom registration/login pages
+Authentication: Django's built-in auth system with custom templates

-🚀 Who It's For
+👀 Who It's For
-Managers who need to coordinate shifts and monitor time off.
-Employees who want flexible control over their schedules.
-Teams are looking for a simple way to replace clunky spreadsheets with a modern scheduling solution.
+👨‍💼 Managers needing a quick, no-fuss way to schedule and review team availability 🧑‍💻 Employees who want to manage their shifts, availability, and time-off 💼 Teams tired of spreadsheets and looking for a lightweight, modern alternative